-Hard boiled eggs can go bad, and actually have a surprisingly short shelf life.
-In fact, hard boiled eggs actually have a shorter shelf life than raw eggs that are still in the shell.
+Hard-boiled eggs can go bad, and actually have a surprisingly short shelf life.
+In fact, hard-boiled eggs actually have a shorter shelf life than raw eggs that are still in the shell.

 How to Tell When Hard Boiled Eggs Go Bad

 If the hard-boiled egg is still in its shell, you may have to crack it open in order to notice any odor.

-Perfectly cooked hard boiled eggs will have a deep yellow to golden color, and creamy texture.
+Perfectly cooked hard-boiled eggs will have a deep yellow to golden color and creamy texture.
 The longer the egg is cooked, the paler the yolk becomes in color, until it eventually turns greenish or grayish.
 The texture will become increasingly chalky as the color changes.

 The egg is still safe to eat at this point, though it may have a less appealing taste and texture than eggs that were properly cooked.

 Can You Freeze Hard Boiled Eggs?

-If you want to freeze hard boiled eggs for an egg salad, or similar dish with chopped eggs, you should freeze the eggs separately without any of the other ingredients.
-Mayonnaise, spices and other seasonings can be added when the eggs thaw.
+If you want to freeze hard-boiled eggs for an egg salad, or similar dish with chopped eggs, you should freeze the eggs separately without any of the other ingredients.
+Mayonnaise, spices, and other seasonings can be added when the eggs thaw.

 Freeze the eggs by chopping them or grating them into a tightly sealing container or freezer bag.
-Be sure to write the date on the outside of the container, as hard boiled eggs will only last for a month in the freezer.
+Be sure to write the date on the outside of the container, as hard-boiled eggs are best for only a month or two in the freezer.